SrsZulumaster/BuumParse/README.md

 In this project i use PyAutoGUI and PyTesseract.
 The list of used packages will probably increase with the project

-Project currently very badly formatted, while I work to get it have it functional
+Project currently very badly formatted, while I work to have it functional